Home » Trigger Point Pain Patterns » Lower Extremity Pain » Ankle and Foot Pain » Pain Along Side of Thigh, Sometimes to Front of Ankle

 How People Describe This Pain Pattern

-These people complain of Pain along the side of the thigh, often down to the knee.
-I’ll ask if it extends down to the ankle and they usually say that it does.
-When I ask if it refers to the behind the ankle or in front, they say that it goes in front of the ankle, often to the big toe.
+These people complain of pain along the side of the thigh, often down to the knee.
+Reflexively, I’ll ask if it extends down to the ankle.
+Usually, they say it does.
+Then, I ask if it refers to the behind the ankle or in front.
+When they say that it goes in front of the ankle, often to the big toe, it indicates this pattern.

-They may have been misdiagnosed with trochanteric bursitis, sciatica or degenerative discs.
+Often, they were misdiagnosed with trochanteric bursitis, sciatica, or degenerative discs.

 How You Activate and Intensify This Pain Pattern

-Skiing, cycling, jumping, running on the beach, and other activities that involve slight flexion with side to side movement can activate this trigger point.
+Commonly, sports aggravate this trigger point.
+Skiing, cycling, jumping, running on the beach, and other activities that involve slight flexion with side-to-side movement can activate this trigger point.

-Also, sitting for long periods while leaning forward or with legs crossed can stiffen this muscle when it has latent trigger points.
-This can also lead to stiffness on rising when the person has been seated at a counter or table with their legs spread because of inadequate legroom.
-This tightness can make it difficult to keep the knees together while sitting.
-The person usually has other reasons for their habitual “manspreading.”
+Additionally, sitting for long periods while leaning forward or with legs crossed can stiffen this muscle when it has latent trigger points.
+Naturally, this may lead to stiffness on rising.
+Frequently, this occurs when the person sits at a counter or table with their legs spread because of inadequate legroom.
+Conversely, this tightness can make it challenging to keep the knees together while sitting.

-Sleeping in a fetal position or with the legs awkwardly flexed can also increase trigger point activity in this muscle.
+Further, sleeping in a fetal position or with the legs awkwardly flexed can increase trigger point activity in this muscle.

 The Musculoskeletal Anatomy Behind Your Pain